ronoevan/Final_Project/README.md

 ## **Reveal the bigger picture:**
      - Relate the data to the opportunity for hCov-19 genomic survelillance.
-     - Recommnedation about the prediction whether on robustness of the prediction and if there are open questions.
+     - Conclusion/Recommnedation about the prediction on it robustness of the prediction and if there are open questions.
      - Conclusion.

 #  Description of the dataset
-The dataset used to complete this project was scraped in 2016 from ebay-Kleinanzeigan (Germany).
-The data was made available publicly on the Kaggle by the user 'orgesleka'.

-The dataset contains seventeen columns with over 37 thousand rows of private used car listings for sale; the column headings and their descriptions are listed here:
+ The column headings and their descriptions are listed here:

 **width:** The length of the genome as a string.